1. Software Toolchain Setup

 Some tools (like Lattice Radiant) might require a manual compile order of the VHDL source files to identify the dependencies.
 The rtl folder features file-list files that list all required HDL files in their recommended compilation order (see https://stnolting.github.io/neorv32/#_file_list_files).

-1. The rtl/core/neorv32_top.vhd VHDL file is the top entity of the NEORV32 processor, which can be instantiated within the actual project.
-However, in this tutorial we will use one of the pre-defined test setups from rtl/test_setups (see above).
+1. The rtl/core/neorv32_top.vhd VHDL file is the top entity of the NEORV32 processor, which can be instantiated within a user project.
+However, in this tutorial we will use one of the pre-defined test setups from rtl/test_setups as top entity.

 Make sure to include the neorv32 package into your design when instantiating the processor: add library neorv32; and use neorv32.neorv32_package.all; to your design unit.